souvikhaldar/souvikhaldar.info/content/about.md

 ## Experience
 **BACKEND ENGINEER, [BIOSTRAP](https://biostrap.com/) - REMOTE - MAY 2019 - PRESENT**

-* Responsible for building and managing the backend platform of Biostrap platform.
+* Responsible for building and managing the backend platform using Golang.
+* Writing tools in golang.
 * gRPC
 * Cloud- AWS